 Original Medicare does not include coverage for prescription drugs or routine dental, vision and hearing care.
 If you choose Original Medicare, you can pay for those things out of pocket, or you can purchase a stand-alone prescription drug plan and a Medicare Supplement plan to beef up your coverage.
 These added plans help reduce your out-of-pocket costs, although you’ll pay a separate premium for each.

-- Medicare Part B helps cover medical services including doctor’s visits and preventive services.
-The 2021 monthly premium for Part B is $148.50, which can be deducted from your Social Security payments.
-(Higher-income earners pay more.)
+- Medicare Part B helps cover medical services, including doctor’s visits and many preventive services.
+The standard Part B premium for 2022 is $170.10 or higher, depending on your income.

 - Medicare Part D helps cover prescription drug costs.
 Costs for Part D depend on things like the plan you choose and what type of prescription drugs you require.

-- Medicare Supplement (Medigap) plans can help pay out-of-pocket costs that Medicare doesn’t, including copays, deductibles and co-insurance.*
+- Medicare Supplement Medicare Supplement (Medigap) plans may help pay out-of-pocket costs not paid for by Medicare Parts A and B, including copays, deductibles and coinsurance.*